Ultimate Guide to Jobs in Tokyo

 The challenge to finding a job is doing the right preparation, having the right skills, and knowing where to look and who to talk to.
 We go into more detail about where to find a full-time job here.

-If you want some tips on how to write a cover letter and resume, understand employers, and rock your interview, check out ultimate guide to teaching jobs in Japan.
+If you want some tips on how to write a cover letter and resume, understand employers, and rock your interview, check out ultimate guide to teaching English in Japan.

 Do you need a Japanese resume?